 You need to change the water every 30 minutes by emptying out the water and replacing it with fresh cold water.
-They indicate that you should plan on about 30 minutes defrost time for each pound of weight, so a 10-pound turkey would take approximately 5 hours to thaw.
+They indicate that you should plan on about 30 minutes of defrosting time for each pound of weight, so a 10-pound turkey would take approximately 5 hours to thaw.
 You would then need to cook the turkey immediately.

 The problem I see with this method is having to hang around all day (or night) changing out the water as indicated.
-Yes, it thaws faster, but it sure becomes a “hands-on” method.
+Yes, it thaws faster, but it sure becomes a more “hands-on” method.

 Another approach is to use your microwave.
 Mark and I actually did this one year when we purchased our first Amana microwave and wanted to try it out.
 Our unit didn’t have a rotating table, so the bird just sat there while being cooked.
 Yes, we didn’t just thaw it, we cooked it.
 Big messy mistake.

 Most microwaves these days have a “defrost” function and they automatically run for a preset time and power level based on the weight of the item to be defrosted.
 Unless you have a really small turkey, I don’t think a microwave with a turntable is an effective option.
 Read on about microwave ovens and turkeys.

 From the USDA

-The USDA says to be sure and check your owner’s manual on the proper process, but they suggest removing the wrapping and placing the turkey on a tray to catch the drippings as the bird cooks.
+The USDA says to be sure and check your microwave oven owner’s manual on the proper process, but they suggest removing the wrapping and placing the turkey on a tray to catch the drippings as the bird cooks.
 They indicate it should take about 6 minutes per pound.